PiaLyck/node_api/README.md

-# node_api
+# Full Node API to query, create, update and remove data
 Building RESTful Web Services with Node.js and Express, complete with unit and integration testing.

-Course by Pluralsight
+Course by Jonathan Mills on Pluralsight